Duke-GCB/openshift-shiny/README.md

 REPO_DOCKERFILE_PATH   Deployment git branch    examples/hello-shiny/Dockerfile
 ```

-If you just wish to test the template you can run use the default values to deploy the example hello-shiny app:
+If you just wish to try out the template use the default values to deploy the example hello-shiny app like so:
 ```
 oc process -f https://raw.githubusercontent.com/Duke-GCB/openshift-shiny/master/openshift/shiny-server.yaml | oc create -f -
 ```